8 Places that Prove Appalachia Is America’s Haunted Playground

-Where I'm from in Athens, Ohio, curtains still hang from the windows of the state's largest psychiatric hospital.
-Peak through the barred windows and you might see a single, sepia-toned bed amid peeling walls—a familiar scene in "haunted Appalachia."
-From a deserted theme park to a haunted mountaintop and an old coal mining village 60 years ablaze, you won't have to look too hard for ghosts around these parts.
+Where I'm from, curtains still hang from the windows of the state's largest psychiatric hospital, long left to whither and crumble in the elements.
+Peak through the barred windows and you might see a single, sepia-toned bed amid peeling walls—a familiar scene in these haunted parts.
+From a nearby ghost town purportedly frequented by ill-fated railway workers to the ruins of a rural Tennessee institution, you won't have to look too hard to find a fright around here.

 Search for the Blair Witch in Maryland's Black Hills

-Since 1999, paranormal enthusiasts have frequented an unassuming Maryland town looking for the ghost of Elly Kedward—aka the Blair Witch.
-It's actually a fictionalized story concocted by the makers of the cult-classic film, but that doesn't stop swarms of fans from searching for Kedward's spirit in the Black Hills outside of Burkittsville.
+Since 1999, paranormal enthusiasts have frequented an unassuming Maryland town looking for the ghost of Elly Kedward—a.k.a. the Blair Witch.
+And the fact that the Kedward is a fictionalized character concocted by the makers of the 1999 indie cult classic doesn't stop swarms of horror movie fans from searching for Kedward's spirit in the Black Hills outside of Burkittsville each year.

 Weston, West Virginia

-The tiny, industrial town of Weston, West Virginia, is home to the most famous psychiatric hospital in Appalachia.
-Like many mental institutions of its era, the Trans-Allegheny Lunatic Asylum features long, rambling wings joined by a looming clock-tower-topped central block.
-The enormous edifice sits on—wait for it—666 impeccably manicured acres.
+The tiny, industrial town of Weston, West Virginia lays claim to Appalachia's most famous psychiatric hospital.
+Like many institutions of its era, the Trans-Allegheny Lunatic Asylum features long, rambling wings joined by a looming clock tower-topped central block.
+And the enormous complex sits on—wait for it—666 impeccably manicured acres.

-At its most extreme, the asylum was packed with thousands of supposedly “mad” patients, sometimes exceeding its 250-person capacity tenfold.
-Thousands of experimental ice pick lobotomies were performed at the hospital, resulting in many deaths, so it's no wonder the place is now a magnet for dark tourism.
-Today, you may meet the ghosts of patients past on a paranormal tour from April through mid-November.
+At its most extreme, the asylum was packed with thousands of patients, at times exceeding its 250-person capacity tenfold.
+Thousands of inhumane experimental procedures were performed at the hospital, resulting in many unfortunate deaths, so it's no wonder the place is now a magnet for ghost tourism.
+Today, you just might meet the ethereal remnants of patients past on one of the foundation’s paranormal tours offered from April through mid-November.

-A once-buzzing borough in eastern Pennsylvania, right on the edge of Appalachian territory, has bid goodbye to 99.5% of its population since the early ‘60s.
+Centralia, a once-buzzing borough in eastern Pennsylvania perched on the edge of Appalachian territory, has bid adieu to 99.5% of its local population since the early ‘60s.
 Why?
-A coal mine caught fire and has been continuously burning underground for 60 years since.
+An old coal mine nestled deep beneath the town’s desolate streets caught fire… and has been continuously burning ever since.

 Edmonson County, Kentucky

-Caves are inherently creepy, with their pitch-black bends, tight spaces, ambient breathing sounds, and the lurking eyes of creatures too concealed to even have names.
-Appalachia has a high concentration of these natural voids, including the world's longest.
+Caves are inherently creepy, with their pitch-black bends, tight spaces, ambient sounds, and the lurking eyes of creatures too concealed to name.
+Appalachia happens to have a high concentration of these natural voids, including the world's longest.
 Mammoth Cave in west-central Kentucky spans 420 miles—more than twice the size of the second-longest, Sistema Sac Actun in Mexico.

 Come face-to-face with the Mothman